-Karl Schmidt-Rottluff was a founding member, along with Ernest Ludwig Kirchner, of Die Brücke (The Bridge), a group of artists whose distorted depictions responded to urban alienation and the turmoil of modern life.
-Schmidt-Rottluff worked to reduce figures and scenes to their simplest forms in order to produce what he considered authentic expression.
+Along with Ernst Ludwig Kirchner, Karl Schmidt-Rottluff was a founding member of Die Brücke (The Bridge), a group of artists who responded to urban alienation and the turmoil of modern life with exaggerated, sometimes caustic imagery.
+Schmidt-Rottluff reduced figures and scenes to their simplest forms in order to produce what he considered authentic expression.

-In Houses at Night the street is empty, but sharp angles and diagonals add energy while the bright colors of the buildings glow in the night.
+In Houses at Night, he presents an empty street lined with buildings, whose sharp angles and diagonals and glowing colors imbue what otherwise might be a quiet scene with intensity and energy.
 The jutting geometrical shapes in this painting are similar to those in the disorienting set design for The Cabinet of Dr. Caligari, a popular Expressionist film made several years later, in 1920.
-The film’s director, Robert Wiene, took advantage of the distorted perspective of Expressionist painting to evoke the anxiety of a town plagued by a murderer.
+The film’s director, Robert Wiene, took advantage of the distorted perspective of Expressionist painting to evoke the anxiety of a town plagued by a sleepwalking murderer.